Our use of cookies

 Answer:

-We can arrange the services that have been agreed with you, or you may wish to use a direct payment to arrange these services by yourself.
+We can set up the services that have been agreed with you, or you may wish to use a direct payment to arrange these services by yourself.

 If we arrange your care and support, our brokerage service will search for a care provider who will be able to meet your assessed needs.
 We aim to find care within 28 days depending on how urgent your care needs are.
 However, some users may need to wait longer.